artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 type SimpleActionType = ExtractSimpleAction<Action>['type']
 ```

-But how can we define this `ExtractSimpleAction` conditional type?
+How can we define this `ExtractSimpleAction` conditional type?
 We know that if we remove the `type` field from
 an action and the result is an empty interface, then that is a simple action.
 So something like this might work

 ```ts